smartadblock/SmartAdBlock/README.md

 ## Update log

 ## 1.1.3
 Both versions are now upgraded to jquery 3.0.
 Added counter measures to defuse a lot of popups before they are triggered (openload - kissanime and others).
+Fixed a false positive popup detection on some websites when using the mouse middle button.
 Added parsing options for a more subtle block detection.

 ## 1.1.2
 Corrected dutch and russian translations (Thanks to https://github.com/dsrev).